Corporate Governance

 Policy on Corporate Governance

-DIC has prepared a Policy on Corporate Governance, which it has published on its global website.
+DIC has prepared a Policy on Corporate Governance and published the policy on its global website.

 The Company also fully implements the principles established in Japan’s Corporate Governance Code.

-As a company with internal auditors, DIC has a Board of Directors and an Audit & Supervisory Board.
-The Company has also instituted an executive officer system and has established a Nomination Committee, Remuneration Committee, Executive Committee, Sustainability Committee, Quality Committee and Work Style Revolution (WSR) 2020 Committee.
+As a company with Audit & Supervisory Board members, the Company has a Board of Directors and an Audit & Supervisory Board.
+The Company has also instituted an executive officer system and has established the Nomination Committee, Remuneration Committee, Corporate Value Improvement Committee, Executive Committee, Sustainability Committee, Quality Committee and Work Style Revolution (WSR) 2020 Committee.

 -